openfga/rfcs/20231212-modular-models.md

 ### Conditions

 Similar to types, conditions defined in any module can be used throughout the modular model.
-Moving forward, it should be feasible to allow restricting the usage of these conditions to within the module they are extended within.
+In the future, it would be possible to restrict the usage of these conditions to within the module they are extended within.

-In order to support this usage there are some restrictions in place
+In order to support this usage there are some restrictions in place.
+All the below examples are not allowed:

 * Conditions must be unique across the module project
 ```python